bibanon/bibanon/Denko.md

 The (less than heartwarming) story of how a NEET who knows next to nothing about love overcomes his shyness and gets a beautiful loving girlfriend with the help of [[fellow 2channers|2channel]].
 At least in theory.

 It's a spiritual sequel to [[Densha Otoko]]; but it is definitely a much darker deconstruction.
 You will be wincing for the train wreck ahead.
-And you will find ways to fear that retched emoticon.
+And you will find ways to fear that wretched emoticon.

 (´･ω･`)